-Will the scratch or hammer mark that I found on the surface affect the sound or potential for rust?
+Will a scratch or hammer mark on the surface affect the sound or potential for rust?

 You may find irregularities in the finish of your Saraz, including scratches or small blemishes formed by a hammer.
-A Saraz is a unique, hand-made instrument crafted from locally bought steel sheets that often contain such blemishes from the fabricator.
-Each sheet of steel is hit with a hammer at least tens of thousands of times while most Saraz are hit hundreds of thousands of times.
-These blemishes have been heat treated.
-They do not have any greater chance of rust and do not affect the sound of the instrument.
+A Saraz is a unique, hand-made instrument crafted from steel sheets that sometime contain blemishes from the fabricator.
+Each sheet of steel is hit with a hammer at least tens of thousands of times.
+These blemishes do not have any greater chance of rust and do not affect the sound of the instrument.

 If something is spilled on a Saraz and it needs to be cleaned, use rubbing alcohol (isopropyl), ideally 95 – 99% pure.
 Taking the rubber trim off is recommended during this process.
 After cleaning, an application of Pure Sound Pan Wax, Froglube or Phoenix Oil is strongly recommended for further rust prevention.
 We now offer Pure Sound Pan Wax in the 0.5 oz tin, Froglube in the 1.5 oz squeeze tube, 4 oz bottle, 8 oz bottle and presoaked wipes as well as Phoenix Oil in the 3.4 oz bottle.

 Each shell of the Saraz has undergone a heat treatment process that makes it more rust resistant than raw steel.
 However, it may rust if it is not cleaned regularly and coated with a rust preventative.
 Natural oil from hands is the most common cause of rust, particularly for people that have more acidic sweat.